briangleeson/hello-tekton/README.md

 Note that this example targets the **0.11.2 release** of Tekton.

 The other branches in this repo contain examples that target different releases.
 (NOTE: since the IBM Cloud CLI and the k8s versions are constantly upgrading there is no guarantee that all branches in this repo will continue to run forever.
 The main branch will be kept up-to-date.)

-The branches contain:

-* tekton-0.7.0: targets the 0.7.0 tekton release
-* tekton-0.10.1-pvc: targets the 0.10.1 tekton release, uses a pvc to pass info
-* tekton-0.10.1-workspaces: targets the 0.10.1 tekton release, uses a workspace to pass info
-* tekton-0.11.2: targets the 0.11.2 tekton release, uses a workspace to pass info (same as master)
-* tekton-0.11.2-artifactory: same as tekton-0.11.2 + an example of how to use artifactory